enricofoglia/SIA_RP_Report/02TheodorsenModel.md

 ## Relevant mathematics

-As shown in the previous report, Von Kármán arrives at the following form for the usteady lift of an airfoil undergoing a general motion:
+As shown in the previous report, in {cite}`VonKarman1938` Von Kármán arrives at the following form for the usteady lift of an airfoil undergoing a general motion:

 :::{math}
 :label: VonKarmanModel